junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You learned from the best."
 Dean comments, satisfactorily, searching for more bottles that are not emptied on the desk.

 They continue chatting.
 They talk and laugh.
 They share old funny stories.
-Dean doesn't consider himself nostalgia, usually, so this must be alcohol's fault that everything is getting dizzy and light-headed that he just wants to keep this moment longer.
-This moment when he knows everything is safe and sound, everyone he cares about are home and comfortable, Sammy in bed, just as if he is still an eight-year-old chubby kid that needs to go to bed by nine, and his best friend right by his side.
-A lingering rational mind is whispering to him that this might just be the postmortem affect of adrenaline rising too high and haven't come back to normal level yet.
+Dean doesn't consider himself nostalgic, usually, so this must be alcohol's fault that everything is getting dizzy and light-headed, that he just wants to keep this moment longer.
+This moment when he knows everything is safe and sound, everyone he cares about is home and comfortable, Sammy in bed, just as if he is still an eight-year-old chubby kid that needs to go to bed by nine, and his best friend right by his side.
+A lingering rational mind is whispering to him that this might just be the postmortem effect of adrenaline rising too high and hasn't come back to a normal level yet.
 The other part of him only wants *this* longer -- his swimming brain can't really name properly what *this* is exactly, but the peace and quiet is just right and comfortable as it is, so he decides he likes it, indulges himself in *this* longer, wills *this* to last forever if he can, before anything else disrupts.
 So Dean reaches for the next drink, and keeps talking.

 After god knows how long -- Dean loses sense of time long ago -- Cas finally tears himself away from his drinks and presses a palm on top of an open glass to prevent it from being raised to meet Dean's lips again.

 "Dean," he says quietly but firmly, "I don't think it's wise to keep drinking more."

-Dean shakes his head briefly to clear his mind, looks like as if a warm bubble around his head just get popped and he is trying to sink back to the seat from his floating state.
-"Guess you're right," he mummers sleepily, "as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
+Dean shakes his head briefly to clear his mind, looks as if a warm bubble around his head has just been popped, and he is trying to sink back to the seat from his floating state.
+"Guess you're right," he murmurs sleepily, "as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
 Need to pass out for a couple of hours."
 He stands up staggeringly, his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.

 "I understand."
-Cas stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.
+Cas stands up too, follows him out of the kitchen, and helps Dean get back to his room before his crooked footsteps take any wrong turn.

 "Get some rest, Dean," Cas says, his hands holding some of Dean's weight until making sure he's secure on his own bed.
-Then he gestures the other end of the hallway.
+Then he gestures to the other end of the hallway.
 "I'll just take the guest room."

-"Night, Cas," Dean mumbles, though Castiel suspects he might already fell in sleep before finishing the sentence.
+"Night, Cas," Dean mumbles, though Castiel suspects he might have already fallen into sleep before finishing the sentence.

 Cas turns off the light, lingering by the door in the dark for a second too long.
 "Good night, Dean."